 Ensuring that all concertgoers have a safe and enjoyable experience at The Shell is our top priority.
-For the safety of guests, and to expedite security checks and timely entry of the many guests we are expecting in our new venue, outside food and drinks are not permitted inside The Rady Shell at Jacobs Park.
+For the safety of guests, and to expedite security checks and timely entry of the many guests we are expect in our new larger venue, outside food and drinks are not permitted inside The Rady Shell at Jacobs Park.
 (Exceptions will be made for medically prescribed food/drink.)
 In an effort to reduce waste, guests are welcome to bring one empty reusable plastic or aluminum water bottle for San Diego Symphony performances only.
 Bottles can be filled at water refill stations inside the venue.
 Glass bottles are not permitted.

 The Shell Provisions food program offers an impressive range of specialty and grab-and-go items.
 New state-of-the-art kitchens, food carts and multiple bars and dining spaces will make dining and drinking with your friends and family at The Rady Shell a memorable tradition.

 Chef Richard Blais is creating a new "Blais by the Bay" menu for pre-ordered dining at The Rady Shell.
 Pre-ordered dinners will be delivered to guests seated at tables in the Marina and San Diego Row sections.
 Pre-ordered Blais Picnic Boxes will be delivered to guests seated in the Marina, San Diego Row and Parkside sections.

 See more details and pre-order links on our Food & Beverage page!

 Pre-paid parking nearby The Rady Shell at Jacobs Park is now facilitated by Ace Parking.
 Follow this link to a complete Ace Parking calendar of pre-paid parking reservations dedicated to concert events at The Rady Shell.